St Patrick's Athletic F.C.: Origins of the club

 Football in Inchicore dates back to at least 1898.
 There had been several previous local clubs called St Patrick's and St Patrick's Athletic, as well as clubs associated with the Inchicore railway works, the Great Southern Railways (also known as the GSR).
 The more recent of these, GSR FC, started around 1927.
 They played in the Athletic Union League at first, with their home ground at Bluebell, although most of their games from then on were played in the Inchicore Works or "Pond Field" with others at Richmond Park and Chapelizod.

-GSR fielded two teams in 1929-30; an "A" team in the Leinster League Division Two, and a "B" team in the AUL Division One.
-GSR's B team seems to have been dropped for the following season, 1930-31.
-It is possible that the demands of senior football were such that they did not want to take on a second team, or perhaps belt-tightening at the recently-consolidated company was taking hold.
+GSR fielded two teams in 1929–30; an "A" team in the Leinster League Division Two, and a "B" team in the AUL Division One.
+GSR's B team seems to have been dropped for the following season, 1930–31.
+It is possible that the demands of senior football were such that they did not want to take on a second team, or perhaps belt-tightening at the recently consolidated company was taking hold.

 Around this time, GSR were approached by a group of young footballers asking them to take on a second team.
 These included Pat Dunphy, who gave a first-hand account of the formation of the club in an interview in 1989.

 Along with six of his fellow teenage friends who worked at the GSR, Pat states that they asked the company to take on a second team of younger players.
 "We were looking for them to take us over and they refused us on a couple of occasions.
 They (GSR) wouldn't have anything to do with it.
 They were a big team, we wanted to go in with a smaller team.
 They were playing in the Leinster League.
 The GSR team had players around 20 at this time.
 I was about 16."

 After the GSR had refused to take the new team on, the teenage friends held what would prove to be a historic meeting, which resulted in the founding of the club.
 "The following week we had a meeting down in McDowell's (a pub located on Emmett Road alongside Richmond Park).
 Mr McDowell was a very decent man and was always very good to us.
 We decided to go into the bottom league, which was the Intermediate League.
 I was asked to go down to Parnell Square and look up the people who were running these Leagues.
 I went down and paid the entrance fee and they sent us word the following week that we'd be in the Intermediate League.
 The fee was only small - around a guinea (one pound and one shilling) - and we all bunched in to pay."

-The club spent 1929 finding it's feet by playing friendly fixtures, with the first ever team photo taken in June 1929, before they began playing competitive games in September 1930, at the 15 acres in the nearby Phoenix Park.
+The club spent 1929 finding its feet by playing friendly fixtures, with the first ever team photo taken in June 1929, before they began playing competitive games in September 1930, at the 15 acres in the nearby Phoenix Park.